 “But the news about Him spread even more, and large crowds would come together to hear Him and to be healed of their sicknesses.
 Yet He often withdrew to deserted places and prayed.”
 (Luke 5:15-16)

-7. Pray they will walk worthy of their calling.
+7. Pray for church leaders that they will walk worthy of their calling.

 If we pray more for church leaders today, it’s likely fewer will fall tomorrow.
 We must pray they walk in obedience and bear fruit, just as Paul prayed for the Colossian believers: